LayerRadio/Layer-Loop-Analysis/README.md

 ## Testing

-If you are unfamiliar with Loopring, can run this againt the following collections
+If you are unfamiliar with Loopring, can run this against the following collections

 0xb07e92e0a9dc45711a9ef4c6cccfcde798de75ff
 0x0a6f4b318b9397670a9926acbddbb9a3361b71bd
-0x43778ce982ef806376f9f6b87f426ba9f4e9ee3a (this one take under an hour to download)
+0x43778ce982ef806376f9f6b87f426ba9f4e9ee3a (this one takes 30 minutes to an hour to download)

 ## Credits